-Sioux City, SD – To the casual observer, Zion Lutheran Church draws no special attention.
+Sioux City, IA – To the casual observer, Zion Lutheran Church draws no special attention.
 A red brick facade, colorful stained glass windows, slender bell tower, and prominently displayed ornate metal cross announce it as a place of worship.
 A trip to the church basement, however, reveals a strange and foreign world to most Lutherans.

 Beyond the slightly dated speckled linoleum floors of the fellowship hall and kitchen, a secret world awaits.
 A biometric scanner permits access through a formidable metal door.
 Walking across the threshold, one passes from into a new realm, one where Christians wage war each day against the forces of the Devil, the World, and our Sinful Nature.